 In Texas, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 Parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
 If students are eligible for the Texas Public Education Grant, their transportation costs will be covered by the previously assigned schools.
 Open enrollment is a valuable choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.

 Texas’ public schools come in all different flavors.
 Burbank Middle School, for instance, has a strong dual-language program.
 Meanwhile, De Zavala Elementary is serving low-income students and helping them beat the odds.

 Texas has had charter schools as an option for more than 20 years.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and they are accountable to authorizing bodies for results.

-In 2018 there were more than 750 charter schools in Texas.
+Parents can choose from more than 800 charter schools in Texas.
 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 That could be providing a STEM program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.